1jour1vin

 2026

-The perfect companion for aperitif dinners, it can also be enjoyed with beef carpaccio, sun-dried tomatoes, shellfish and red fruit desserts.
+The perfect accompaniment to cocktail parties, also delicious with beef carpaccio, sun-dried tomatoes, shellfish and crustaceans, and red fruit desserts.

 More information on Champagne Veuve Clicquot